Yannick-Kees/Speaking-GPT/README.md

 Can easily be used on any website.

+Enter your personal OpenAI API key in line 44 of the .html file.

 ##
-Make sure, your webbrowser allows the use of microphones
+Make sure, your webbrowser allows the use of microphones.